 The Netify Daemon was built to run exclusively on a Linux host.
 There are no current plans to port to other platforms as Netify is heavily integrated with Linux-only APIs such as Netfilter/Conntrack IPTables, and Netlink.
 As mentioned in the Overview, Netifyd captures traffic from internal and external network interfaces.
 The ideal location for Netifyd to be installed is on the network gateway.
 Here, it has complete visibility of conversations across all internal and external networks.
 By being able to "see" both sides of a gateway, Netifyd can easily determine who's talking to who — which hosts are internal LAN devices versus remote/Internet endpoints.
 It can do this dynamically which greatly simplifies configuration.
 However, it is possible to run Netifyd in an injected mode where packets from a mirrored switch port are passed to a Netify device for processing.
 The downside to this configuration is that the network topology must be specified statically which can become out-of-sync with the live environment when/if it changes.

 A discrete capture and detection thread is started for each network interface.
 These threads are scheduled on dedicated CPU cores when possible.
 This design makes use of multi-core CPUs (which are increasingly commonplace) to parallelize the workload.
 Doing DPI detection of high-bandwidth networks can be very CPU intensive.
-As Netifyd uses nDPI to do the work, the benchmarking data presented in this whitepaper would be relevant reading for anyone interested in packet processing performance.
+As Netifyd uses a modified nDPI engine to do the work, the benchmarking data presented in this whitepaper would be relevant reading for anyone interested in packet processing performance.

 Each detection thread then keeps an automatically-pruned unordered hash map of flows that it has processed.
 The main server thread collects these flows at a regular interval (currently every 15 seconds).
 The collection of flows along with a variety of other useful statistics (number of IP, TCP, UDP, fragmented, discarded packets, etc), and metrics like all visible network hosts with corresponding MAC/IP addresses, are encoded into a compressed JSON payload.
 The data is uploaded to the Netify Sink Cloud Servers for storage, reporting and further analysis.